vedh-sonawane/neural_flux/README.md

-Neural Flux - AI Assistant Game
+Neural Flux - AI Assistant Simulation

 A fast-paced, interactive web game inspired by Overcooked, where you play as an AI assistant managing multiple requests under time pressure.